THE GOAL

 Mark is an 18-year-old homeless man who has spent much of his life on the streets.
 Because of his combative nature, Mark has been sent away from area clinics and hospitals on multiple occasions.
 At a recent feeding project, an RN, CCHS noticed Mark limping slightly.
 The RN, CCHS approached Mark and struck up a conversation -- a conversation made possible by many months of previous casual conversations with Mark.
 Within minutes, the RN, CCHS had discovered the cause of Marks subtle limp: a not-so-subtle life-threatening skin infection.
 The RN, CCHS immediately referred Mark to a local clinic for antibiotic treatment and then -- over the next several weeks -- other CCHS found Mark on the streets to make sure the treatment was successful.

-Mark is just one of the hundreds of homeless patients who have been seen, assessed, and referred by the Tucson CCHS team.
+Mark is just one of the thousands of homeless patients who have been seen, assessed, and referred by the Tucson CCHS team.
 Because of this extraordinary record of success with helping and healing homeless patients, the CCHS group now has an even larger goal: the spread of the CCHS project worldwide.

 WHY CCHS?